himanshugupta11002/FlashFacts/README.md

+** Django website complete project is in my laptop, I am trying to make it live by 30th Jan 2025**

 **FAKE NEWS DETECTOR**

 I've developed a fake news detector using Streamlit, a Python library for building interactive web apps.
 The app utilizes Natural Language Processing (NLP) techniques to analyze text content and determine the likelihood of it being fake news.
 It incorporates a machine learning model trained on a dataset of both real and fake news articles.
 Users can input text or URLs, and the app provides a prediction on the authenticity of the information.
 The backend is powered by Python libraries such as NLTK, Scikit-learn, and TensorFlow for NLP and machine learning tasks.